MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 * The comparison reference data asset is set as the recent, past production inference data asset.
 * Monitoring setup automatically includes and tracks the following built-in monitoring signals: data drift, prediction drift, and data quality.
 For each monitoring signal, Azure Machine Learning uses:
   * The recent, past production inference data asset as the comparison reference data asset.
-  * Smart defaults for metrics and thresholds.
+  * Smart default values for metrics and thresholds.
 * A monitoring job is configured to run on a regular schedule.
 That job acquires monitoring signals and evaluates each metric result against its corresponding threshold.
 By default, when any threshold is exceeded, Azure Machine Learning sends an alert email to the user who set up the monitor.

 To set up out-of-box model monitoring, take the following steps.